postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ## Postman Enterprise trial

 If you're interested in trying out Postman Enterprise for your organization, you can evaluate the platform through a free trial.
+During the trial, you can use Enterprise-only [reporting](#reports), [advanced identity management](#advanced-identity-management), [API Governance and API Security](#api-governance-and-api-security-features), [collaboration](#collaboration), and [administration](#administration) features.

 To start the trial, you must have an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on your team.
 Select **Start Enterprise Trial**. <!-- TODO: since the CTA will be available in a lot of different spots, rolled out at different times, it may not make sense to include this at all -->